rhythmbhiwani/whatsapp_rtu_result/README.md

 # Whatsapp RTU Result Server
-This server delivers RTU result of to whatsapp clients
+This server delivers RTU result to whatsapp clients
 ```
 Note that currently it only works in Whatsapp Business and Delivers 'BTECH IV SEM MAIN 2019' result only
 ```